 After earning a master’s degree in art studies from the Université du Québec à Montréal, he joined the McCord Museum in 1989 to organize the layout of new reserves in the Paintings, Prints and Drawings collection (now Documentary Art) for the Museum’s 1992 reopening.
 He subsequently worked as the Museum’s Registrar before being named Head, Collections Management, a position he holds to this day.

 In 2010, he was also appointed Curator, Paintings, Prints and Drawings (now Documentary Art).
-Since then, he has curated a number of exhibitions featuring this collection—notably the cartoons section, which now consists of over 40,000 drawings—including Cartooning Calamities! and Aislin: 50 Years of Cartoons.
+Since then, he has curated a number of exhibitions featuring this collection—notably the cartoons section, which now consists of over 40,000 drawings—including Cartooning Calamities!, Aislin: 50 Years of Cartoons and Chapleau, Profession: Cartoonist.